 The Mesozoic Era was between 268-65 million years ago.
-It was the era of the dinosaur.
+Dinosaurs lived during the Mesozoic Era, it is sometimes referred to as the era of the dinosaur.
 It was divided into three time periods the Triassic, Jurassic, and the Cretaceous.

 The Triassic period was 248-206 million years ago.
 It ended with a natural disaster that killed off 90% of the earth’s species.